 109; 110.
-Survey of Roman Literature.-Selected readings from many of the great writers of prose and poetry.
+SURVEY OF ROMAN LITERATURE.-Selected readings from many of the great writers of prose and poetry.
 The development and significance of Roman literature is studied.

 Three times a week.
 Credit, three semester hours each semester.
 Alternates with Latin 201; 202.
-Offered in 1942-1943.
+Not offered in 1943-1944.